-the beginnir ng of each chapter.
-Chapter 1. .
-Getting started as a member4 Explains what it means to be in a Medicare health plan and how to use this booklet.
+Chapter 1.
+Getting started as a member 4

+Explains what it means to be in a Medicare health plan and how to use this booklet.
 Tells about materials we will send you, your plan premium, the Part D late enrollment penalty, your plan membership card, and keeping your membership record up to date.

-Chapter 2. .
-Important phone numbers and resources21 Tells you how to get in touch with our plan (Clover Health LiveHealthy (PPO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.
-Chapter 3. .
-Using the plan's coverage for your medical services 41 Explains important things you need to know about getting your medical care as a member of our plan.
+Tells you how to get in touch with our plan (Clover Health Choice (PPO) and with other organizations including Medicare, the State Health Insurance Assistance Program (SHIP), the Quality Improvement Organization, Social Security, Medicaid (the state health insurance program for people with low incomes), programs that help people pay for their prescription drugs, and the Railroad Retirement Board.

+Chapter 3.
+Using the plan's coverage for your medical services......
+42

+Explains important things you need to know about getting your medical care as a member of our plan.
 Topics include using the providers in the plan's network and how to get care when you have an emergency.

-Chapter 4. .
-Medical Benefits Chart (what is covered and what you pay) 56 Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) 57

+Gives the details about which types of medical care are covered and not covered for you as a member of our plan.
 Explains how much you will pay as your share of the cost for your covered medical care.

 Chapter 5.
-Using the plan's coverage for your Part D prescription drugs .........
-104
+Using the plan's coverage for your Part D prescription drugs 107